lewisclark/glua-steal/README.md

 #### Mac

-Using DYLD_INSERT_LIBRARIES (see LD_PRELOAD above)
+Using DYLD\_INSERT\_LIBRARIES (see LD\_PRELOAD above)

 ---

 ### Lua Loader (Load Before Autorun)

-Place your own lua code in your gluasteal directory, in a file name gluasteal.lua
+Place your own lua code in your gluasteal directory, in a file named gluasteal.lua

 For example, C:/Users/username/Documents/gluasteal/gluasteal.lua

 This file will be executed every time a Garry's Mod lua script is about to be run.
-The variable SCRIPT will be set to the path of the file to be run.
+The global variable SCRIPT will be set to the path of the file to be run.
 You can return false to stop the current file from being executed.

 ```lua
 -- All scripts with the string 'derma' in their name will be blocked from executing
 if (SCRIPT:match("derma")) then
 	return false
 end
 ```

 This file is executed in its own environment, not in \_G.
-You are still able to access everything stored in _G though.
+You are still able to access everything stored in \_G though.

 ---